High school softball: Wiese throws five-inning no hitter as Gering sweeps Hershey

 People are also reading…

-Freshman Denae Savala went 3-for-3 and Liz Wiese went 2-for-2 in the second game and both drove in two runs.
+Freshman Danae Savala went 3-for-3 and Liz Wiese went 2-for-2 in the second game and both drove in two runs.
 Moreno went 2-for-3 with four RBI.

 The Bulldogs scored three runs in the second inning and then broke the game open with a nine-run third.